 Consultant.
 Reports to CEO.
 Advisor on matters related to international campaigns.

-Centre for Animals and Social Justice, Sheffield; 2010
+Centre for Animals and Social Justice, Sheffield, UK; 2010

 Co-founder.
 Volunteer consultant.